lsst-ts/ts_xml/README.md

 In case this error occurs, the subsystems list in testutils.py should be updated accordingly.

+### Add, Rename or Delete a CSC

+Adding, renaming or deleting a CSC, involve operations on files and directories within python/lsst/ts/xml.
+To add a CSC:

+* Add an entry in data/sal_interfaces/SALSubsystems.xml
+* Add directory in data/sal_interfaces for the CSC
+* Add necessary topic type XML files in the new CSC directory
+* Add entry in CSC list in testutils.py

+To rename a CSC:

+* Rename the entry in data/sal_interfaces/SALSubsystems.xml
+* Rename CSC in dependency entries if applicable
+* Rename directory in data/sal_interfaces
+* Rename files in CSC directory making sure to update the contents too
+* Rename CSC entry in testutils.py list

+To delete a CSC:

+* Delete entry in data/sal_interfaces/SALSubsystems.xml
+* Delete CSC in dependency entries if applicable
+* Delete directory and files in data/sal_interfaces corresponding to CSC
+* Delete CSC entry from testutils.py list

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/lsst-ts/ts_xml/tags).